-To make possible independent learning experiences that take students beyond the classroom, the C.V.
-Starr Center disburses more than $10,000 in fellowship grants each year to Washington College undergraduates.
+To make possible independent learning experiences that take students beyond the classroom, the Starr Center disburses more than $50,000 in stipends each year to Washington College undergraduates.

-The Comegys Bight Fellowships support summer internships at some of the nation’s leading historical and cultural institutions, and the Frederick Douglass Fellowships support spring-semester research in African-American studies and related fields.
+The Explore America summer internships place students at some of the nation’s leading cultural institutions, and the Frederick Douglass Fellowships support collaborative public history research in African-American studies and related fields.
 Fellows’ projects have included:

 - conducting oral history interviews on the black labor experience in Kent County.

 - assisting with the curation of a major Smithsonian exhibition.

 - following in the footsteps of August Wilson in Pittsburgh.

 - cataloguing early maps and travel accounts of Brazil and Peru.